sikuli/sikuli/docs/source/region.rst

 ------------------

-These methods (exception ``inside()``) return a new region object, that is constructed based on the specified region (sometimes called spatial operators).
+These methods (exception ``inside()``) return a new region object, that is defined based on the specified region (sometimes called spatial operators).
-The range parameter, if given as positive integer number, restricts the dimension of the new region (width and/or height respectively) based on that value.
+The range parameter, if given as positive integer number, restricts the dimension of the new region (width and/or height respectively) to that value.
 If range is not specified, the new region extends to the respective boundary of the screen the given region belongs to.
 An exception is ``nearby()``, which uses 50 as its default range.

+**Note**: In all cases the current region remains unchanged.

 **Note**: In all cases the new region does not extend beyond any boundary of the screen that contains the given region.